Shop now & save up to 80% on medication

 Drug Interactions and Cautions

-Beta‑blockers may increase heart rate and blood pressure responses to glucagon.
-Indomethacin can reduce its glucose‑raising effect.
+Beta-blockers may increase heart rate and blood pressure responses to glucagon.
+Indomethacin can blunt the glucose-raising effect.
 Warfarin’s anticoagulant effect may be increased.
-Use care in people with depleted glycogen stores, such as those with prolonged fasting, adrenal insufficiency, or chronic malnutrition.
-Follow the official label and your prescriber’s guidance for all interaction and safety considerations.
+Discuss use if you have pheochromocytoma or insulinoma.

 What to Expect Over Time